 Coronal polishing, which means removing soft deposits such as plaque, gives teeth a cleaner appearance.
 In sealant application, a dental assistant paints a thin, plastic substance over teeth that seals out food particles and acid-producing bacteria to keep teeth from developing cavities.
 Fluoride application, in which fluoride is put directly on the teeth, is another anti-cavity measure.
 Some dental assistants may be qualified to apply topical anesthetic to an area of a patient’s mouth, temporarily numbing the area to help prepare a patient for procedures.

-The Dental Assistant Program at American College of Healthcare is designed to prepare you for the real world of working as a dental health professional in various dental office facilities, including private practice, hospital dental departments, dental supply manufacturers, and dental insurance companies.
+The Dental Assistant Program at American College of Healthcare and Technology is designed to prepare you for the real world of working as a dental health professional in various dental office facilities, including private practice, hospital dental departments, dental supply manufacturers, and dental insurance companies.
 Graduates may also secure employment in other areas of dentistry, such as Pediatric Dentistry, or as a back office assistant, and may work for public health facilities, correctional facilities, schools/universities, clinics, and dental suppliers.

 Employment of Dental Assistants is projected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
 Ongoing research linking oral health and general health will likely continue to increase the demand for preventive dental services.
 Dentists will continue to hire more dental assistants to complete routine tasks, allowing the dentist to see more patients in their practice and to spend their time on more complex procedures.
 As dental practices grow, more dental assistants will be needed.